Antrikshy/antrikshy.github.io/code/_posts/2018-03-04-powering-on-my-desktop-pc-using-alexa-and-a-raspberry-pi.md

 I have created a GitHub repo with all the code involved along with some documentation.
 If you're reading this years from now, first of all, I hope you have hoverboards, and second, the repo may have grown to include other everyday utility type stuff using the same infrastructure I described here.

 **Find the GitHub repo here: [Antrikshy/Assisted-Living](https://github.com/Antrikshy/Assisted-Living)**

+**Update (mid-2021):** The project *has*, in fact, grown a bit.
+This [follow up post](/code/launching-apps-games-on-windows-10-desktop-pc-using-alexa) describes another slice of functionality - how I use this stack to open apps on the Windows PC.